apptension/saas-boilerplate/services/docs/docs/cms-contentful-backend.md

 SaaS Boilerplate provides `ContentfulAbstractModel` class which directly subclasses Django `Model`.
 Apart from subclassing proper class there are three other requirements in order for the synchronisation to work as expected:

-- Contentful model needs to be a camelCase.
+- Content Type ID of the Contentful model needs to be a camelCase.
 - The name of the django model class needs to be a PascalCase version of the Contentful model name.
 - The model has to be defined in the `apps.content` app models.